KovnaTheCute/TevliarSetting/Tevliar Setting/Statblocks/Avatar of Carl, God of Destruction.md

 cr: 21
 traits:
 - name: Essence of Chaos Unleashed.
-  desc: While the Avatar is summoned, it radiates a destructive aura in a 120-foot radius.
-This aura has the following effects
+  desc: "While the Avatar is summoned, it radiates a destructive aura in a 120-foot radius.
+This aura has the following effects: <br> - Flame of anarchy.
+At the start of each of the Avatar's turns, creatures of its choice within 30 feet must succeed on a DC 23 Dexterity saving throw or take 21 (6d6) fire damage.
+Objects and structures in the area take double damage. <br> - "
 - name:
   desc:
 actions: